elastic/kibana/rfcs/text/0014_notification_service.md

 The delivery mechanism handles Notification status change performed by Kibana UI.
 Every notification has a different status for every user.
 Supported notification statuses:
-- `read: boolean`
+- `isRead: boolean`
-- `pinned: boolean`
+- `isPinned: boolean`

-Kibana UI changes notification status to `read: true` when a user interacts with it: clicks on CTA or `Mark as Read` button.
+Kibana UI changes notification status to `isRead: true` when a user interacts with it: clicks on CTA or `Mark as Read` button.

-The user can change the notification status to `read: false` manually in the Kibana UI.
+The user can change the notification status to `isRead: false` manually in the Kibana UI.

 The user can change the status for all the existing notifications (`mark all as read`), even for those not-rendered in UI yet.